mendix/docs/howtogeneral/mendixcloud/trends-v4.md

 The user types are:

-*   named users:
+*   named users: Total number of user accounts
-*   concurrent named user sessions:
+*   concurrent named user sessions: Total number of named login sessions that is going on at that moment
-*   concurrent anonymous user sessions:
+*   concurrent anonymous user sessions: Total number of anonymous login sessions that is going on at that moment

 ### <a name="Trends-appmxruntimejvmheap"></a>3.4 JVM Object Heap